 Hospital-level care at home (HCaH) is a modern alternative to traditional inpatient hospitalization (TIH) for acutely-ill adults that has been proven to be cost-saving and effective without impacting patient mortality.
 Additional outcomes comparing HCaH and TIH have been explored such as hospital readmission and post-acute care admission.
 There is convincing evidence that suggests a trend in the reduction of readmissions following acute hospitalization in the home.
 Additionally, post-acute care admissions have been significantly reduced following HCaH compared to TIH.
 Ultimately, the concept of a home hospital allows patients to remain home during acute illness and allows these individuals to stay at home longer following discharge, thereby avoiding the need for hospital readmission and post-acute care placement.
 This research is increasingly important to the aging population in the United States that seeks a safe and beneficial alternative to overwhelmed medical facilities.

 Lally J. Hospital-Level Care at Home Patients Remain at Home Longer Following Acute Illness.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.